For the past 10 years, I’ve lived a privileged life.

 I knew I wouldn’t be able to make a success of expat life unless I threw myself fully into living in a place.
 I’ve had plenty of three-month-long stays in cities around the world, but they’ve never felt like home because I always knew I’d be leaving soon.

-I didn’t want this to happen in the country I chose for my home, so our first rule was that both Dave and I would have to be able to legally live and work there.
+I didn’t want this to happen in the country I chose for my home, so our first rule was that both Dave and I would have to be able to legitimately live and work there.
 I love Bangkok and Saigon and Taipei, and many places in Mexico, for example, but if we moved there, we’d be living from tourist visa to tourist visa, never knowing if we’d be let back into the country when we left.
+It would all be kind of sketchy and I was uncomfortable with that prospect.

 This helped drastically lower the number of places for our potential base.
 I’m British and Dave’s from New Zealand, but he also has a British passport.

-Thanks to our British passports, we can both legally work and live in any EU countries, and I’d be able to get a partner visa for Australia or New Zealand fairly easily through Dave.
+Thanks to our British passports, we can both legally work and live in any EU countries (we were making this decision before Brexit was even a word in our vocabulary), and I’d be able to get a partner visa for Australia or New Zealand through Dave.

 We Needed to Be Able to Comfortably Afford to Live in Our Chosen Country

 While I was travelling full-time, I had a fantastic quality of life, which was something I didn’t want to give up after finding a base.

-I still wanted to be able to afford to eat out at nice restaurants, I wanted to be able to see friends regularly, I wanted to be able to travel for three-to-six months of every year, and be able to afford that on top of our rent.
+I still wanted to be able to afford to eat out at nice restaurants, I wanted to be able to see friends regularly, I wanted to be able to travel for three months of every year, and be able to afford that on top of our rent.
 Basically, I didn’t want to sacrifice the quality of life we had on the road through choosing to find a home.